mlops-for-all/mlops-for-all.github.io/content/en/docs/appendix/metallb.md

 strictARP: false
 ```

 If the output is strickARP: false, change it to strickARP:true by executing the following command.
-(If the output is already strickARP:true, you don't have to execute the next command.)
+(If the result is already strickARP:true, you don't have to run the below command.)

 ```text
 # actually apply the changes, returns nonzero returncode on errors only